sergio-munoz/pubnub-python-tools/README.md

 ### Install into a Jupyter Notebook

-To install the latest testing repository version into the Jupyter Notebook kernel:
+To install the into the Jupyter Notebook kernel:

 ```shell
 import sys